 The OECD and the Global Partnership for Effective Development Co-operation

 The Global Partnership for Effective Development Co-operation is an international forum that is anchored in the commitments agreed in Busan in 2011 during the Fourth High-Level Forum on Aid Effectiveness.

 The OECD and the DAC, as members of the Global Partnership play a supporting role in several ways:

 These principles agreed in Busan are part of continuous efforts to improve the delivery of aid.

 The Global Partnership monitoring framework ensure mutual accountability for the the implementation of the Busan commitments, as well as sharing knowledge and good practice.
 Implementation of the Busan commitments is tracked through a set of 10 indicators that incorporate the broad focus of the Busan Partnership agreement, including on collaboration with civil society and the private sector:

-This new monitoring framework draws on previous work in monitoring the implementation of the Paris Declaration on Aid Effectiveness.
-It recognises the broader focus of the Busan Partnership agreement, for example, on collaboration with civil society and the private sector.
+This new monitoring framework draws on previous work in monitoring the implementation of the Paris Declaration on Aid Effectiveness which took place from 2006-2011.